 The attentive aspect of what it is that a being may take note of through this attention.
 Any awareness, be it through sight, hearing, feeling, or sensing from the world around us can slip into or out of awareness.
 It is an ability to discern what to take in from the world that, being present, one may select or choose to focus on in any moment.
 Awareness, as opposed to form, is much more mental than it is physical.

 Difficult to discuss as it it below the threshold of being present, the unconscious can guide or direct our presence towards one direction or another without much knowledge to a present being.
-Akin to a memory or a past that makes its way into the present, the unconscious might still be a force that makes up any experience, despite not being able to be experienced in the present itself.
-The depths of moving from a state becoming to a state of being, the unconscious has many surprises what brought to light.
+Like a memory or a past that makes its way into the present, the unconscious might still be a force that makes up any experience, despite not being able to be experienced in the present itself.
+The depths of moving from a state becoming to a state of being, the unconscious has many surprises to bring to light.

 Definitions of the Conscious Observables: